Maniharika-1/News-App/README.md

 * Presentation Layer
    * When user interacts via activity/fragment, views start observing the required live data emitted by view models.
    * View models expose data to views.
 These are not aware of the consumers of data.
 Their primary responsibility is to emit live data.
-   * In this project, viewModelScope coroutine builders are used so that coroutine is tied to view model lifecycle and gets canceled if view model is cleared which helps in avoiding memory leaks.
+   * In this project, viewModelScope coroutine builders are used so that coroutine is tied to view model lifecycle and gets canceled when view model is cleared which helps in avoiding memory leaks.

 * Domain Layer
   * This layer contains use cases, repository interface and repository implementation class.